Espedalen Ski Trek 2026

 If you want to signup for this trek click here.

-Hardangervidda Trek
+Hardangervidda Crossing

-Hardangervidda, the largest plateau of its kind in Europe, is the ideal wilderness area for testing your arctic skills!
+Hardangervidda, the largest plateau of its kind in Europe, is the ideal wilderness area for improving your arctic skills!
 This is the place where Roald Amundsen, the famous Norwegian explorer nearly died in 1896.
 But this failure taught him to train and plan better for a life of exploration that led eventually to his historic conquest of the South Pole in 1911.
-We will make this trek on skis, pulling sledges with all our camping equipment for a 5-day trek through the National Park.
-This challenging trek will be your training ground to learn and practice your arctic skills; to camp 4 nights in potentially very cold conditions and to deal with very low temperatures, chilling winds and long and hard days on ski.
-Our group size will be relatively small (maximum 7 people) to provide maximum service and safety.

-Day 1 (18 February 2023): we will meet in Geilo in the afternoon or evening and stay in a cabin.
+Day 1 (Saturday 14 March 2026): we will meet in Geilo in the afternoon or evening and stay in a cabin.
 Geilo can be easily reached by train or bus from Oslo in about 3 to 4 hours.

 Day 2: Test the equipment, practice with the skis and tent, pack our gear and buy and portion the food for the trek.
 We will have another night in the cabin

-Day 3: early in the morning we will be ready with all our equipment to get going!
-Depending on the weather forecast, group size and capabilities, we will plan for a trek of about 90 kms in the northern part of Hardangervidda National Park.
-On the first day we will get used to the routines and rhythm of trekking and camping in winter, taking a relative short day before pitching the tent
+Day 3 (1st trekking day): early in the morning we will be ready with all our equipment to get going!
+Depending on the weather forecast, group size and capabilities, we will plan for a trek of about 125 kms, crossing of the National Park from North to South.

-Price: €1.375 euro pp, including rent for ski, poles & boots, use of tents, sledges, camping equipment, food for the whole week but excl your personal sleeping bag and personal clothes.
+Price: €1.495 euro pp, including use of tents, sledges, camping hardware, safety equipment, food and drinks for the whole week.
+It is excluding your skis, boots, personal sleeping bag and clothes.
+We will provide you with a packing list before.

 For more information on your fitness requirements and the personal gear that you need: pls contact Paul at paul@kulingtrekking.com.